MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/sales-mobile/dynamics-365-sales-mobile-app.md

 With the Dynamics 365 Sales mobile app, you can do the following (and much more):

-- Plan your day: Before you start your day, you want to see what it has in store<!--note from editor: Suggested.-->.
+- Plan your day: Before you start your day, you want to see what it has in store.
 You can immediately see reminders about your customer meetings or insights for the day.

-- Do post-meeting work:<!--note from editor: For this sense of "post," it needs to be a prefix rather than a standalone word.--> After you're out of a meeting, you can quickly add notes, create contacts, and update data in relevant records.
+- Do post-meeting work: After you're out of a meeting, you can quickly add notes, create contacts, and update data in relevant records.

 - Find required information and act accordingly: Find a contact you want to reach out to with ease, or find the recent records you worked on.